The-AI-Alliance/the-ai-alliance.github.io/docs/index.markdown

   </table>
 </div>

 ### Llama Stack

-(coming soon to AI Alliance) The [Llama Stack](https://github.com/meta-llama/llama-stack){:target="_blank"} project from Meta provides standardized APIs, component abstractions, and integrations with other open source tools and managed services to help develoeprs build and deploy AI applications and agents.
+(Coming soon) The [Llama Stack](https://github.com/meta-llama/llama-stack){:target="_blank"} project from Meta provides standardized APIs, component abstractions, integrations with other open source tools and managed services to help developers build and deploy AI applications and agents.

-We are organizing several reference implementations of agents on Llama Stack in the [Llama Stack Lab](https://github.com/The-AI-Alliance/llama-stack-lab){:target="_blank"} part of the [Open Agent Lab](#open-agent-lab).
-See also [Llama Stack Agents](#general-purpose-agent-projects) discussed under [General Purpose Agent Projects](#general-purpose-agent-projects) above.
+We are creating several reference implementations for domain-specific use cases on Llama Stack in the [Llama Stack Lab](https://github.com/The-AI-Alliance/llama-stack-lab){:target="_blank"} deployed on the [Open Agent Lab](#open-agent-lab).
+See also _Llama Stack Agents_ under [General Purpose Agent Projects](#general-purpose-agent-projects) above.

-### Evaluation and Safety
+## Evaluation and Safety

 How do we know that applications built with AI are _trustworthy_, that they perform as required, in particular that they are _safe_, free of harmful outputs?
 Our [Evaluation and Safety](https://thealliance.ai/focus-areas/trust-and-safety){:target="_blank"} projects and initiatives address these concerns.